svetly-todorov/MemMachine/examples/README.md

 When adding new agents or features:

-1. Follow the existing architecture patterns
+1. **Follow existing architecture patterns**: Use the base query constructor and FastAPI server structure
-2. Implement proper error handling
+2. **Implement proper error handling**: Include try-catch blocks and meaningful error messages
-3. Add comprehensive logging
+3. **Add comprehensive logging**: Use structured logging with appropriate log levels
-4. Include API documentation
+4. **Include API documentation**: Document endpoints, request/response schemas, and examples
-5. Test with the MemMachine backend integration
+5. **Test with MemMachine backend integration**: Ensure memory storage and retrieval work correctly
+6. **Add unit tests**: Create tests for your query constructor and API endpoints
+7. **Update documentation**: Keep this README and any agent-specific documentation current

 ## License